Oahu Ice and Cold Storage Company

 Oahu Ice and Cold Storage Company (originally, Oahu Ice and Electric Company; 1900-1933) was the largest refrigeration company in Hawaii in the early 20th-century.
-Based in Honolulu and with branches in other locations around Oahu, the company was acquired by the Hawaii Brewing Corporation in 1933.
+Based in Honolulu and with branches in other locations around Oahu, the company was acquired by the Hawaii Brewing Corporation Ltd in 1933.

 Introduction

 Ice was first brought to Hawaii in 1850.
 It was cut from the rivers of Maine, packed in sawdust, and loaded into the hold of a sailing vessel.
 After a trip of 122 days around Cape Horn, the ship reached Honolulu and discharged its cargo of ice, on September 14, 1850.
 Business was suspended while everyone went down to marvel at the cold blocks.
 The ice sold at a pound and before the purchasers could get it off the wharf, the weight had considerably diminished.
 Once each year, the "ice ship" sailed into Honolulu Harbor until the venture proved unprofitable.

 In 1871, an ice plant with an output of 3000 pounds daily was established in Honolulu and the luxury was retailed at a pound.
 The first cold storage plant in Hawaii was built by the Hawaiian Electric Company in 1896.